 - You are more than welcome to bring a friend or relative to help discuss the information and your choices

 - Ensure you also take a lot of notes and thoroughly examine the documents provided

-- We also recommend writing out any questions you have before your consult, so you do not forget.
+- We also recommend writing out any questions you may have before your consult.